colortheskyjade/game_ruyanche/GameDesignDoc.md

 		* Only fired by the red ship
 		* Will stop growing on contact with the player
 	* Appearance
-		* Rainbow colored arcs
+		* Rainbow colored bars, 1px tall and 2px apart
-		* *[Insert Image Here]*
+		* Colors process in ROYGBIV order, then reverse, etc.

 Notes:
-* All ships excluding mothership will be given the same (relatively slow) speed, but velocity is randomly generated.
+* All ships excluding mothership will be given the same (relatively slow) speed, but initial velocity is randomly generated.
+* Player's bullet starts with attack 1, then doubles with each level to a max of 8 (where every ship will die with one hit.)
+* Player starts with initial HP 10, which increases by 5 each level
+* Initially, each ship bullet starts with attack 1 (with mothership being attack = 2) and this will double each level.
+* When a ship dies, it will flash twice (OFF ON OFF ON OFF) before disappearing from the game.
+During this time, all bullets will be absorbed by the ship.)
+* On respawn, player has blinking invincibility for 5 blinks (ON OFF x5 + CONSTANT ON).

 ## How to play the game

+* Levels
+	* Levels are reached after a player kills all blue/green/purple ships on screen.
+	* Levels are referred to as waves in the game
+	* Wave 1 starts with 10 b/g/p ships on screen, and this will increase by 5 each level until a maximum of 25 b/g/p ships are on the screen.
+*Increasing Difficulty
+	* Timer will control the speed of the ships and bullets, which will make each level more difficult
+	* More ships will be added each level
+	* Enemy ships will also fire more frequently each level
+* Player Controls
+	* Player can only move around and shoot, no extra abilities
+	* Player can only move in a region below the ship spaw region, so they cannot be "above" the enemy
+* Technical Gameplay
 	* Keyboard Gameplay
 	* Arrow keys to move and space to shoot
 	* Esc to open/close the pause menu
 	* All menus are mouse-navigated only

 ## How the score changes
 * Score is calculated by the ship killed